direktiv/direktiv/README.md

 ***Testing Installation:***

-To test if the installation was successful go to http://localhost:8080 to access the UI
+To test if the installation was successful go to http://localhost:8080 to access the UI.

+For more information, documentation and examples visit the [documentation page](https://docs.direktiv.io/).

 ***Testing Direktiv***: